 LGFCU is all about looking out for your best interests by keeping you updated on current legislation that may impact your finances.
-Excessive regulations intended for Wall Street actually cost local credit unions $7.2 billion every year — more than $71 per member.
+Excessive regulations intended for Wall Street actually cost local credit unions $238 million every year — more than $123 per member in North Carolina.
 There’s a great need for regulation that is based on common sense.
-These three one-size-fits-all regulations have failed credit unions and their members recently:
+These one-size-fits-all regulations have failed credit unions and their members recently:

 The result: Higher costs, longer waits and more paperwork for credit union members seeking home loans.
 The government even requires your Credit Union to collect more of your personal financial data than is needed.
 That’s not common sense.

 Reining in abusive predatory lenders is a good idea.
 But federal legislators instead drafted new rules that make it harder for consumers to get affordable small-dollar loans from their credit union to pay for emergency expenditures for their car or home, or even for unexpected health bills.

 The result: Credit union members in need are driven to the predatory lenders we’ve been working to stop from operating in North Carolina and across the nation.
 That’s not common sense.

 While cracking down on the abuses of Wall Street banks is a good idea, lawmakers in Washington must realize applying the same one-size-fits-all regulation to local financial institutions such as credit unions makes no sense.